In today’s post, Discovery Leader Rachelle Law answers a common question: “How do I get to the top of Sleeping Giant?”

 Each trail begins from the South Kabeyun Trailhead, which is a five minute drive past the Marie Louise Lake Campground on Highway ON-587.

-Park day use permits are required and can be purchased at the self-serve fee stations at the Joe Boy Lake parking lot at the north end of Highway ON-587, at the Marie Louise Lake Campground gatehouse, and at the park office.
+Day use permits are required and can be purchased in advance, at the self-serve fee stations at the Joe Boy Lake parking lot at the north end of Highway ON-587, at the Marie Louise Lake Campground gatehouse, and at the park office.

 Nanabosho Lookout Trail